chaoflow/mrs.developer/README.rst

 Run scripts from anywhere in your buildout
 ------------------------------------------

-You have a one terminal alway open where you are in the root of your buildout in order to run ``./bin/something`` from time to time?
+You have one terminal always open where you are in the root of your buildout in order to run ``./bin/something`` from time to time?
 You don't need anymore, just call::